asood-life/baxter-sma/README.md

 <h3 id="installation-and-setup">Installation and Setup</h3>
 <blockquote>
    It is recommended to set up a virtual environment to avoid conflicts between package versions installed on your system and keep your workspace organized.
 To create a virtual environment and activate it, please follow the instructions detailed on <a href="https://docs.python.org/3/library/venv.html">python venv page</a>.
-The procedure to deactivate the environment is also provided here.
+The procedure to deactivate environment is also given.
 </blockquote>
 <br>
 <ul>